 Different TLEs flash at different levels in the sky.
 SOURCE: Wikipedia

 So, if you look high in the sky, well above over the thunderstorms, what can you see?

-- Sprites—The most common TLE is a flash of red light directly above large thunderstorms.
+- Sprites—The most common TLE is a luminous reddish-orange flash directly above large thunderstorms.
 Sprites flash a fraction of a second after strong lightning strokes, soaring up almost 60 miles high.
-They are most frequently seen in the Midwest.
+They often occur in clusters above the troposphere and most frequently seen in the Midwest.

 - Blue Jets—A blue jet is a dim blue light that rises like a quick puff of smoke above heavy hailstorms.
 They are quite rare and usually can only be seen from airplanes.